 The water retention properties of the Nonnenberg paired with the south-east orientation of the vineyard did work wonders in the ripe 2007 vintage: The 2007er Nonnenberg proves a huge success as it avoids the ripe side of the vintage and develops stunning finesse and precision underlined by low levels of alcohol.
 It was one of the highlights of our 2007 dry Riesling retrospective.
 Also the Estate’s Rüdesheimer Berg Schlossberg proved a success in this vintage!

 We hope to have encouraged readers to put this Estate on their radar (if they have not done so yet) and to let its wines age like any fine wine, for a decade or more, in order to get the full reward from these stunning pieces of Riesling.

-The superb 2007er Schlossberg by Weingut Georg Breuer was also reviewed in the Mosel Fine Wines Issue No 34 (Apr 2017).
+The superb 2007er Riesling by Weingut Georg Breuer were reviewed in the Mosel Fine Wines Issue No 34 (Apr 2017).
 You are a subscriber and miss this Issue?
 Simply send us a request by email and we will be happy to send you a copy.
 You are not yet a subscriber and wish to get this Issue?
 Subscribe free of charge by registering yourself here below and ask us for a copy by email.